netdata/netdata/packaging/docker/README.md

 VIRTUALIZATION=$(systemd-detect-virt -v) docker-compose up
 ```

+#### Files inside systemd volumes

+If a volume is used by systemd service, some files can be removed during
+[reinitialization](https://github.com/netdata/netdata/issues/9916).
+To avoid this, you need to add
+`RuntimeDirectoryPreserve=yes` to the service file.

 ### Docker container names resolution

 There are a few options for resolving container names within Netdata.
 Some methods of doing so will allow root access to